 Dehumidifiers are one of the most sought-after appliances for homes right now, but why all the hype?
-We ask an expert how does a dehumidifier work?
-And what are the benefits and disadvantages of owning one?
+We ask an expert to explain how a dehumidifier works.
+And outline the benefits and disadvantages of owning one.

 The best dehumidifiers are celebrated as the promising remedy to help homes cope with the current cold and energy crisis, helping to extract excess moisture from the air with reasonable running costs.

-Resisting the temptation to crank up the heating right now means condensation on windows and dampness can all worm their way into our living spaces, causing mold, prompting paint to start peeling despondently away from walls, and giving rooms a very unpleasant musty odor.
+Resisting the temptation to crank up the heating right now means condensation on windows and dampness can all worm their way into our living spaces, causing mould, prompting paint to start peeling despondently away from walls and giving rooms a very unpleasant musty odour.
 That’s before even going into the health risks associated with living in damp conditions.

 To understand how a dehumidifier could be the best solution to combat all of the above, we explore exactly how this smart device works and the benefits of owning one.

 "A dehumidifier removes moisture from the air preventing issues such as damp, mould, and condensation whilst maintaining a healthy relative humidity level in your home," explains Chris Michael, managing director of leading dehumidifier manufacturer Meaco.

 "Removing excess moisture from the air can make a significant difference to your life.
 Too much moisture in the air means more likelihood of dampness and mould - anyone who has experienced condensation on windows or mould on bathroom tiles can relate to this.
 Using a dehumidifier means you can be in complete control of moisture levels, helping to reduce those problems and also giving you a better quality of life indoors."